wireapp/wire-server/docs/src/developer/reference/config-options.md

 In case of a fake AWS S3 service its identity needs to be obfuscated by making it accessible via several domains, too.
 Thus, there isn't one `s3DownloadEndpoint`, but one per backend domain.
 (N.B. this backend domain is a DNS domain at which it is reachable.
-This does not directly relate to the federation domain!)
+Do not confuse with the federation domain!
+The latter is just an identifier, and may or may not be the DNS domain.)

 The backend domain of a download request is defined by its `Z-Host` header which is set by `nginz`.
 (Multi-ingress handlling only applies to download requests as